based2/KB/network/ip_filter.md

 block from any to 1.227.83.29
 # Korea https://www.abuseipdb.com/check/
 block from any to 1.227.83.100
+# https://blog.lumen.com/eight-arms-to-hold-you-the-cuttlefish-malware/ to fadsdsdasaf2233[.]com and had an IP value of “2.2.2[.]2.”
+block from any to 2.2.2.2
 # https://threatfox.abuse.ch/browse/malware/win.qakbot/
 block from any to 2.6.198.137
 # https://threatfox.abuse.ch/browse/malware/win.qakbot/